SleepyLili/pokemon-couture/README.md

 # Pokémon Couture

 A work-in-progress Phoenix app for tracking clothes acquisition in Pokémon Sun & Moon.

-Only supports female clothes for now, and has only been checked against a Pokémon Moon cartridge (and a bulbapedia clothes list.)
+Only supports female clothes for now.
-Another check against Pokémon Sun would be useful.

 I run a public version of the site at: https://couture.pikachu.rocks/